jyahn/jobly/README.md

 Jobly is a full-stack job board application built with a React frontend, Express backend, and PostgreSQL database.

-Users can create an account, log-in, search for companies, search for jobs and apply to them.

 ![Alt text](/frontend/src/images/jobly-home-screenshot.png?raw=true "Home")